Gain access to personalized product screening, the best pricing, rewards, and more!

 When trying to determine if what you are seeing are flying ants with wings or termites, there are two things you need to consider: their appearance and their behavior.

-Once you have a basic idea of how ants and termites are different, identifying which one you have will be much easier.
+Once you have a basic idea of how ants and termites are different, it will be much easier to identify which one you have.

 Ant & Termite Appearance

-Both ants and termites have a caste system where each type of colony member performs a specific task.
-Ants have 2 castes: the worker and the reproductive.
+Both ants and termites have a caste system in which each type of colony member performs a specific task.
+Ants have two castes: the worker and the reproductive.

 Termites have 3 castes: the worker, the soldier, and the reproductive.
-The termite soldier is easily recognized by their large heads and large mandibles.
+Their large heads and large mandibles easily recognize the termite soldier.
 Their bodies are also noticeably larger than the other termite castes.

-You will also want to try to get a good look at the pest's body.
-You can easily tell the difference between an ant and termite by looking at their body segments.
+You will also want to look at the pest's body.
+By looking at their body segments, you can easily tell the difference between an ant and a termite.

 What Are Ants With Wings?

 Ants with wings are known as reproductive ants, alates, or swarmers.
 These winged ants use their wings to fly out of their colonies and more easily travel to a new area where they can reproduce and establish a new colony.
-Termites also have reproductive swarmers that have wings and perform essentially the same job.
+Termites also have reproductive swarmers with wings and perform the same job.

-The flying reproductive ants have 4 wings, with the fore-wings being noticeably longer than the back wings.
-Termite reproductives also have 4 wings but they are all the exact same size.
+The flying reproductive ants have four wings, with the forewings being noticeably longer than the back wings.
+Termite reproductives also have four wings, but they are all the exact same size.

 Ant & Termite Behavior